Hot Wire CNC flying wing build details

 Stupid Boy

 I crashed it.
 I’d forgotten to check my transmitter rates switches and the elevator was on a low rate setting.
-Took off and thought this wasn’t right better land, but before I could it just wouldn’t pull up and I end up in a field of oilseed rape (canola) crop surrounding the flying field.
-Tried to find it but this type of crop it very difficult to get through when it’s almost ready for harvest, so I had to leave it.
+After the launch, I thought this didn’t feel right I better land.
+But before I could it just wouldn’t pull up and I ended up in a field of oilseed rape (canola) crop surrounding the flying field.
+I did triy to find it but this type of crop is difficult to get through when it’s almost ready for harvest, so I had to leave it.
 Damn.

 Well after about 2 weeks the crop was cut and one of the other club members spotted it on his way home.
-Everything still worked apart from one servo but I will not trust the receiver as the whole air-frame felt wet.
-So time to make another.
+Everything still worked apart from one servo but I did not trust the receiver as the air-frame felt wet.
+So it’s time to make another.

 New Hot Wire CNC Flying Wing